Reality Begins with Consciousness |

 Survival: Survival of any component of one's existence after bodily death.

-Theory of Everything (TOE): The common but ambiguous term for a broad explanatory model of reality.
-TOEs conform to models of natural law.
-TOEs should be metaparadigms and therefore seamlessly reconcile with all the major theoretical models and authoritative sources of all the natural sciences and mathematics.
-However, commonly TOEs are based primarily on philosophical preferences.
-Applying metric comparisons to 24 TOEs, TDVP scores far the highest and a perfect score.
-This suggests it might be the most promising candidate for application as a metaparadigm.
+Theory of Everything (TOE): A commonly applied but ambiguous term for a complete explanatory model of reality conforming to the laws of nature.
+TOEs should seamlessly reconcile with all the major theoretical models and authoritative sources of all the sciences and mathematics, but should not be construed as reflecting omniscience, instead implying application of principles.
+TOEs are sometimes regarded as primarily philosophical, yet the original, limited meaning was in Physics.
+We dislike the ambiguity, because its use can be misinterpreted.
+We have, instead, used the term "metaparadigm".
+Nevertheless, applying metric comparisons to 24 "TOEs", TDVP scores far the highest with a perfect score.

-TTOOURS: "Triadic Tethered Ordered Origin Unified Relative Subjectivity" (description of the metaparadigm).
+TTOOURS: "Triadic Tethered Ordered Origin Unified Relative Subjectivity" (more detailed description of the TDVP metaparadigm).

 Triad: An inseparable trio such as space, time and consciousness (STC) (adjective: triadic).